Approved by Graduate Council: February 22, 2024

 Graduate Council Vice Chair and Chair Elect

-Any current faculty member of Council is eligible to be a candidate for Vice Chair.
+Any current faculty member of Council is eligible to be a candidate for Chair-Elect.
 The Nominating Committee of Council will identify and solicit candidates for this post and will report its results during the next to the last meeting of the spring semester.
 Nominations may also be submitted from the floor at that time.
 A summary of the credentials for the candidates for Chair-Elect will be provided to Graduate Council members to aid in their decision.
-Election of the Vice-Chair will occur by secret ballot.
-The Vice Chair of Graduate Council serves as Chair-Elect of Council for a term of one year, commencing on August 1st after election at the end of the previous Spring Semester.
-The Vice Chair may participate as an ex officio nonvoting member of all standing and special committees of Council.
+Election of the Chair-Elect will occur by secret ballot.
+The Chair-Elect of Graduate Council serves as the non-voting Chair of the Appeals Committee for a term of one year, commencing on August 1 after election at the end of the previous spring Semester.
+The Chair-Elect may participate as an ex officio nonvoting member of all standing and special committees of Council.
 This experience assists the Vice Chair in preparation for assumption of the Chair position in the following academic year.
-The Chair-Elect, if elected as will be typical to the position of Chair, will assume the responsibilities of Chair on August 1st in the second academic year after being elected to the position of Vice Chair.
+The Chair-Elect will assume the responsibilities of Chair on August 1 in the second academic year after being elected to the position of Chair-Elect.
 The Chair-Elect is automatically granted an extension of her or his appointment to Graduate Council for a period of up to three years so as to include membership on Council through one year past her or his term as Chair, serving in the capacity of past Chair.
-Since the Vice Chair serves the entire university and not one constituency, the Vice Chair does not count as part of a school’s or college’s apportionment of representatives to Council.
+Since the Chair-Elect serves the entire university and not one constituency, the Chair-Elect does not count as part of a school’s or college’s apportionment of representatives to Council.

 Graduate Council Past Chair